Housing Choice Voucher (Section 8)

 Aside from the retention of good tenants perhaps otherwise unable to afford the unit, the program provides an owner or landlord with many advantages:

-Contribution to the community by addressing a portion of very low-income housing needs through the utilization of existing housing stock.
+3. Contribution to the community by addressing a portion of lower-income housing needs through the utilization of existing housing stock.

 In exchange for these benefits, the landlord is requested to: